PKing70/LIMEaid/docs/FunctionalSpec.md

 #### Objective

-Show how a models made a specific classification in an easy-to-interpret form.
+Show how a model has made a specific classification in an easy-to-interpret form.

 #### Interactions